plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Moc*** *(True Tree of Oneness):* To make a long story short; I read many of Thay’s books and I felt I wanted to become a monk, even though I had never been to Plum Village.
 I thought, even if Plum Village is only half as good as I think it is from reading the books, it’s still the place I want to become a monk at.
 So on the first day of being in Plum Village, I said, "I want to become a monk here.
 This is the place."

-***Newsletter team:*** We remember you approached one of us, (enthusiastically) “I wanna become a monk, how do I do it.”
+***Editorial team:*** We remember you approached one of us, (enthusiastically) “I wanna become a monk, how do I do it.”
 And we said: “Ok.
 Ok.
 Arrive first.” (laughter)

 {% image "article2024/Done-Daffodil family/Br.Nhat Thanh_2_e.jpg" %}